dafuster/smart-cover-background/README.md

 * The width of the image is naturally translated to px which maintains the image's initial aspect ratio.
 * This allows for the image to fully cover its container.

-Smart background starts by taking a focus point's position  from the upper left corner of the image.
+Smart cover background starts by taking a focus point's position  from the upper left corner of the image.
 This is collected in pixels as a left and top variables (see diagram).

 It then calculates an offset of the background image `background-position: left top;` that will maintain the cover effect of the background but also ensure that the focus point designated is in the center of the container.